jacpagan/vague-language-detector/README.md

-# All-or-Nothing Classifier
+# Cognitive Distortion Detector

-This is a small FastAPI app that detects **all-or-nothing thinking** (a cognitive distortion) in short text.
+This is a small FastAPI app that detects whether a statement **has a cognitive distortion** (binary yes/no).

 ## Run it (copy/paste)